The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 return annotation.entity.entity_id == entity_id

-annotations = response.annotation_results[0].logo_recognition_annotations
+annotations = results.logo_recognition_annotations

 annotations = [a for a in annotations if keep_annotation(a)]